zperez0/tea-shop/README.md

 * _Markdown_

 ## Description
 This application was developed to utilize full CRUD functionality.
 Users can view tea details, add, update, and delete teas, and buy tea.
-When a user purchases a tea, the quantity is reduced by one oz.
+When a user purchases a tea, the quantity is reduced by one ounce.

 ![TeaShop](src/img/TeaShop.png)

-#### Diagram
+## Diagram

 ![TeaDiagram](src/img/TeaDiagram.png)